UK’s housing market remains subdued, amidst uncertainty surrounding Brexit

 Aside from the sluggish growth of household incomes and the ongoing political uncertainty, three other factors are also slowing the UK housing market:

 UK Stamp Duty rates have been sharply ramped up in recent years.
 In April 2016, Stamp Duty rates on buy-to-let transactions increased very significantly - greatly dampening activity.

 In April 2010 a new 5% Stamp Duty rate was introduced on homes over £1 million.
 In March 2012, 6% Stamp Duty was introduced on homes over £2 million.

 In December 2014 stamp duty structure rates were raised significantly on each band, and a new system was introduced - instead of being payable on the entire price, Stamp Duty is now calculated by cumulatively adding the rate on each bracket.
-So the first £125,000 of a property purchase is completely free of tax, the bracket between £125,000 and £250,000 attracts Stamp Duty at 2%. etc. At the higher ranges, the rates have been very high since that change: 10% Stamp Duty is payable on the band between £925,000 and £1,500,000, and 12% is payable above £1,500,000.
+So the first £125,000 of a property purchase is completely free of tax, the bracket between £125,000 and £250,000 attracts Stamp Duty at 2%. etc. At the higher ranges, the rates have since been very high: 10% Stamp Duty is payable on the band between £925,000 and £1,500,000, and 12% is payable above £1,500,000.

 Present stamp duty rates are:

 - Over £250,000 to £925,000 - 5%.